-FASHIONPHILE is one of the 11 founding members of The American Circular Textiles (ACT) policy group, along with other fellow resale industry leaders including Rent the Runway, The RealReal, and thredUp.
-Together, this group aims to help develop and shape better textile policies.
+FASHIONPHILE is one of the 11 founding members of The American Circular Textiles (ACT) policy group, including other fellow resale industry leaders like Rent the Runway, The RealReal, and thredUp.
+Together, we aim to help develop and shape better textile policies in the U.S.

 Why?
 Because the fashion industry isn’t as sustainable as it should be.
 By acting on this worldwide issue, we’re proving that ultra-luxury really is a never-ending sustainable cycle.
-We’re committed to advancing sustainable textile policies across the US.
-ACT is spearheaded by the Circular Services Group (CSG) and Resource Recycling Systems (RRS), which both aim to support textile recycling and recovery.
+We’re committed to advancing sustainable textile policies across the U.S. to support textile recycling and recovery.

 As more questions arise around current practices in the industry, more brands are stepping forward and taking the initiative to establish a more sustainable and responsible system.
 Along the way, we’re seeing ultra-luxury brands from Stella McCartney to Balenciaga take steps to ensure company goals align with their sustainable values.
-In resale, we help keep ultra-luxury out of the landfills.
 In buying pre-owned, together we’re reusing pieces designed to last lifetimes.

 Read on to learn more about the sustainable acts behind some of the brands we carry at FASHIONPHILE and how their efforts are paving the way for a more sustainable future for the industry at large.

 Stella McCartney’s Good On You rating is one of the strongest due to its circularity initiatives in its supply chains.
 As a global fashion brand with a range of categories that include handbags, shoes, sportswear, lingerie, womenswear, and plus size, Stella McCartney strives to create desirable products with the least impact on the environment.